-I was focusing on the grammar of things.
-For example, when I first started making videos, and watching films, realized if you make some things in some way, you can tell that what you are seeing is being shot by the camera.
-Or if you shoot in some other way, you don’t realize it is being shot by the camera and feel like you are there.
-Recognizing those differences were fun.
-Also just looking through viewfinder was a big part of the fun too.
-Now days we have monitors and screens, but when you see through the viewfinder it is the same thing but atmosphere around it is so different
+I was focused on the grammar of things.
+For example, when I started making videos and watching films carefully, I realized that if you shoot some shots in a certain way, you can tell that what you’re seeing is being shot by the camera.
+Or if you shoot in another way, you don’t realize it is being shot by the camera and feel like you are there.
+Recognizing those differences was fun.
+Also, just looking through the viewfinder was a big part of the fun too.
+Nowadays we have monitors and screens, but when you see through the viewfinder it is the same thing but the atmosphere around it is so different

 Subject matter wise…I guess identity?
 For example, I lived in NYC with my parents for two years while I was in middle school.
-That video recording has 2 videos I made when I was in middle school; it was a big cultural shock, living in Queens that age, coming from South Korea.
+Living in Queens at that age, coming from South Korea, it was a big cultural shock for me.
 After 2 years, we went back to Korea.
-I think it was about three months in, (we moved back to same town), I went to school with mohawk hair.
-Back then most of middle, high schools in Korea, you have to wear same uniforms and boys have to have same really short hair style.
+I think it was about three months in (we moved back to the same town in Korea where we used to live) that I went to school with mohawk hair.
+Back then, most of middle and high schools in Korea, you have to wear same uniforms and boys have to have same really short hair style.
 But I showed up with a mohawk and it became a big issue.
 I had to go to principal’s office…my mom had to come to school.

-Also, another piece is making a short film that was imitating the visual grammar of Matrix, cool film for a kid at that age.
+Also, I made another piece, a short film that imitated the visual grammar of a scene in the Matrix, cool film for a kid at that age.
 And making it about different replicants killing each other.